nemo-cluster/jumphost/README.md

 ## Configure your local SSH Client

-t is best to use multiple SSH keys and configure your SSH client for each host.
+It is best to use multiple SSH keys and configure your SSH client for each host.
 If you need to jump across two consecutive jumphosts, you can add to that directly in your configuration, e.g. `ProxyJump jumphost1.subdom.uni-freiburg.de,jumphost3.subdom.uni-freiburg.de`.

 Example: